GarethSharpe/ghz-game/README.txt

 (0.73, 0.89) at a p-value < 0.0001.

-A proportion table between the computed classical/quantum solution produced the folloing output in R:
+A proportion table between the computed classical/quantum solution produced the following output in R:

       type
 result class comp